Leopoldthecoder/Perspective/docs/md/scroll-configurations.md

 - Type: `String`
 - Default: `N/A`

 ID of the item.
 Just like `id` of a stage, after defining an item, you need to add `data-scroll-item-id` with the same value to a DOM element.
-Perspective looks the DOM tree for that ID and add animations on it.
+Perspective.js looks the DOM tree for that ID and add animations on it.

 #### effects
 - Type: `Object[]`